Forecasting and Preventing Employee Turnover to Increase Profits

-Now, for the second goal: explaining behavior.
+Now, for the second goal: explain behavior.
 When it comes to turnover, explaining behavior may seem easy: simply perform exit interviews and let the exiting employees tell you why they are leaving.
 That is a good start, but it is only the beginning.
 Why?
 Because people do not always know the causes of their own behavior.
 Much of our decision making occurs at an unconscious level.
 There are factors that influence our decisions that we are aware of and others that we are not.
 When organizational psychologists survey employees regarding a broad range of aspects of their jobs, causal factors can emerge that the employees themselves are not even aware of.
-However, these drivers are no longer hidden once statistical analyses identify the relationships between all the survey items employees have responded to.
+However, these drivers are no longer hidden once statistical analyses identify the relationships between all of the survey items employees have responded to.

-Now that employee behavior has been described and explained, it is possible to meet the third goal: predicting behavior.
-The data will allow you to forecast the future behavior of your employees.
+Now that employee behavior has been described and explained, it is possible to meet the third goal: predict behavior.
+The data allows you to forecast the future behavior of your employees.
 Information gleaned from exiting employee survey data can be used to predict the percentage of employees in the current population who will voluntarily exit the organization in the near future.
 The data will also identify the reasons driving the employees’ decision to leave.

 Next you can proceed to the final step: influencing behavior.
 Once the drivers influencing employees’ decisions to exit have been identified, action planning can begin to develop interventions to change employee perceptions of these drivers.